-When I started my first business, I had no accounting background and believed that I really didn’t need to know anything about it.
+When I started my first business, I had no accounting background.
+I thought that I really didn’t need to know anything about it.

-I thought to myself, is it really necessary to learn accounting?
+I said to myself, is it really necessary to learn accounting?
 Isn’t it just a matter of making sure that the business is earning more than what it is spending?

-A few months into the business, I started to realize how wrong I was to think that I didn’t need to know anything about accounting to run the business.
-I specially struggled with the terms and legalities involved in filing taxes, insurance, loan applications and others.
+A few months into the business, I started to realize how wrong I was.
+I actually needed to know basic accounting to run the business.
+I especially struggled with the terms and legalities involved in filing taxes, insurance, loan applications, among others.

 That’s when I decided to hire a freelance accountant to help me.
 And from that moment on, I began to understand how important it really is to have some basic knowledge of accounting for your business.

 Here are some of the things I’ve learned through it all.
 I hope that by sharing with you some of these basic accounting terms and concepts, I can clear some of the confusing jargon you’d often encounter in business accounting.

 Debit and Credits

 All business transactions are recorded as either a debit or a credit.
 A debit “adds value” to an account while a credit “removes value” to an account.